Grandiras/mining-dimension/README.md

 ## Installation

-1. Download the latest release from the Files tab.
+1. Download the latest release.

 2. Place the .zip in <world>/datapacks/ (do not unzip).